pymacaron/pages/README.md

 * Automated validation of API data and parameters
 * A structured way of blackbox testing your API, integrated in the deploy pipeline
 * A production-grade stack (docker/gunicorn/Flask)
+* Builtin support for monitoring your app with scoutapp.com

 ### Requirements